 Instead of merely revealing phylogenetic information like the precursor technologies such as amplicon sequencing (e.g. 16S rRNA sequencing), which can also be difficult when unknown microbes are being studied for lack of informative markers or primers, shotgun metagenomic sequencing (also known as whole metagenome shotgun or WMGS sequencing), on the other hand, can give a broader view of information and indications of gene functions - Shotgun metagenomic sequencing genetically analyzes DNA from different types of microbes in the gut community to understand what organisms are present and their physiology.
 For instance, the use of shotgun metagenomics could unveil antibiotic genes in the gut bacteria, and might lead to advances in understanding and treating pathogens, and give instructions of adjusting gut flora composition.

-By sequencing of single molecules directly, third-generation sequencing technologies have the capability to sequence much longer reads than next-generation sequencing, creating a renaissance in high-quality genome sequencing, allowing for unbiased, more specific identification and even greater taxonomic resolution than second-generation sequencing methodologies for gut microbiota studies.
+By sequencing of single molecules directly, long-read sequencing technologies have the capability to sequence much longer reads than next-generation sequencing, creating a renaissance in high-quality genome sequencing, allowing for unbiased, more specific identification and even greater taxonomic resolution than second-generation sequencing methodologies for gut microbiota studies.

 DNA microarray (also known as gene chip) is a technology widely used in microbial communities profiling, in a DNA microarray, a series of sequences or genes are orderly arranged to detect target DNAs or RNAs (most commonly as cDNA).
 The basic principle of DNA microarray is nucleic acid hybridization, the location and sequence of each spot of the slide is recorded and compared to get the needed information.
 This technique enables researchers to investigate and analyze the expression of thousands of genes in a single reaction and address issues more straightforwardly in both prokaryotic and eukaryotic cells.